ettom/tvh/README.md

 cp app/tvh ~/.local/bin/tvh
 ```

-## Configuration
-Edit the core/config.h file and build the program.

-You must change the `VIDEO_PLAYER` field to match your video player.
-Additionally you can change the other fields to match your setup and needs.
-These are
-pretty self-explanatory.

 ## Usage
 `tvh` is meant to be used as a wrapper for your video player.

 Point your default video player to tvh or use it from the command line as follows: